 Its stories span four continents, several generations of characters, and subjects as diverse as Lithuanian sturgeon fishing, Alzheimer’s disease, and a childhood perspective on holocaust-era Germany.
 The title piece is a novella, but achieves a scope that some 300-pages novels would envy; in it, an elderly woman pursues a futuristic technology that promises to save her ailing recollection of her dead husband and former life, but also puts her in danger of those who would seek to profit off the secrets her memories might contain.
 But this is only the beginning.
 The story uses multiple protagonists and multiple points of view to expand this scenario towards a surprising, masterful resolution.

 It should come as no surprise to Anthony Doerr fans that his new book is both ambitious and accomplished.
 Doerr’s previous books, The Shell Collector, About Grace, and Four Seasons in Rome—a story collection, novel, and memoir, respectively—have garnered exceptional praise and honors.
 Doerr has been awarded the Barnes & Noble Discover Prize, the Rome Prize, the New York Public Library’s Young Lions Fiction Award, an NEA Fellowship, the National Magazine Award for Fiction, and, most recently, a 2010 Guggenheim Fellowship.
-Readers will also find Doerr’s writing in such places as McSweeney’s, Orion, The Paris Review, Atlantic Monthly, Granta, Tin House, and Zoetrope: All Story, as well as anthologized in The Pen O. Henry Prize Stories, The Best American Short Stories, The Anchor Book of New American Short Stories, and The Scribner Anthology of Contemporary American Fiction.
+Readers will also find Doerr’s writing in such places as McSweeney’s, Orion, The Paris Review, Atlantic Monthly, Granta, Tin House, and Zoetrope: All Story, and The Pen O. Henry Prize Stories, The Best American Short Stories, The Anchor Book of New American Short Stories, and The Scribner Anthology of Contemporary American Fiction.
 Doerr also writes a column on science books featured regularly in the Boston Globe.

 Doerr lives in Boise, Idaho, with his wife and two sons.
 He teaches in the low-residency MFA program at Warren Wilson College, and is the current Writer-In-Residence for the state of Idaho.
 He holds an MFA from Bowling Green State University, and after completing this degree, he went on to receive several academic fellowships, including a Wisconsin Institute for Creative Writing Fellowship at the University of Wisconsin.